 Requirement for Operation and Maintenance Plans

-Operation and Maintenance Plans must be prepared by all holders of Permits other than a Regulated Source ACDP.
-All sources subject to regular permit requirements are subject to operation and maintenance requirements.
+(1) With the exception of basic and general permit holders, a permit holder must prepare and implement operation and maintenance plans for non-fugitive sources of particulate matter.

 (2) The purposes of the operation and maintenance plans are to:

-(a) Reduce the number of upsets and breakdowns in particulate control equipment;
+(a) Reduce the number of upsets and breakdowns in particulate control devices;

 (b) Reduce the duration of upsets and downtimes; and

-(c) Improve the efficiency of control equipment during normal operations.
+(c) Improve the efficiency of control devices during normal operations.

 (3) The operation and maintenance plans should consider, but not be limited to, the following: